 You won’t find string bikinis at Pinksalt.
-This newly launched online brand founded by Belinda Lee and Ng Su May prides itself as a ‘modern yet modest’ swimwear label that offers unique silhouettes inspired by urban trends.
+This online brand founded by Belinda Lee and Ng Su May prides itself as a ‘modern yet modest’ swimwear label that offers unique silhouettes inspired by urban trends.
 The swimwear fabric that’s used is thicker to the touch and comes in a matte finish – making it perfect to be worn as a bodysuit (read: your next festival outfit).

 As the saying goes, one man’s trash is another man’s treasure.
 And in Toni Chan’s case, she’s built a swimwear brand that uses recycled waste plastic that would have otherwise ended up in a landfill, or worse, the ocean.
 Since it launched in 2015, August Society has only used sustainable fabrics such as recycled polyamide in its seasonal collections.
 All tops and bottoms are mix and match, allowing for endless styling possibilities.